 For many, to imagine a life dedicated to writing is to imagine long stretches of isolation, endless internal battles and unwavering determination.
 While this must hold true for many, in the cases of several well-known authors, the ubiquitous presence of the editor is often overlooked.
 Here are a few key author-editor relationships that many of us owe our favourite books to, plus one that left considerable controversy in its wake.

-- Ezra Pound showed similarly heavy-handed techniques as he edited T.S.
+2. Ezra Pound edited T.S.
 Eliot’s The Waste Land.
 As it is poetry, Pound had to take into account Eliot’s rhythmic and sonic sensibilities as well as his message and style.
 While Pound famously made a multitude of changes, they remained subtle and deeply considered throughout, doing a great deal to mask Eliot’s personal anxieties on a micro and a macro scale.

 The correspondences between these collaborators are valuable, public reminders that the uncertainties of writing need not drive one person to the edge, but rather drive two people to meet somewhere in the middle –to agree on a balance between art and public interest.